ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/ongoing-tasks/external-replication.markdown

 it waits `X` amount of time.
 Having a delayed instance of a database allows you to "go back in time" and undo contamination to your data due to a faulty patch script or other human errors.
-While you can and should always use backup for those cases, having a live database makes it super fast to failover to prevent business losses while you repair the faulty databases.
+While you can and should always use backup for those cases, having a live database makes it quick to failover to prevent business losses while you repair the faulty databases.

 * To set delayed replication, see "3. **Set Replication Delay Time**" in the [definition instructions](../../studio/database/tasks/ongoing-tasks/external-replication-task#definition).